Approx. 2,750 km. by road to Inuvik and then 1500 km.

 Cliff plans to come to Fairview in late February and we look forward to re-uniting him with FNJE.
 He says he has some "pretty wild" photos of the recovery from Sitidgi Lake, some 40 km NE of Inuvik, NWT, which we hope to be able to share on the website.
 We got to see Cliff occasionally during episodes of ICE PILOTS, NWT, but it will be great to meet him in person.

-We were very please to hear from another strong supporter of the SavetheCanso project - Tom O'Brien, Mayor of the Town of Stephenville, NL, signed our guest book and sent best wishes for 2015.
-Tom's support was very instrumental in the Canso Crew being able to make what came to be known as the "Great Canadian Aircraft Engine Exchange" in May of 2013.
+We were very pleased to hear from another strong supporter of the SavetheCanso project - Tom O'Brien, Mayor of the Town of Stephenville, NL, who signed our guest book and sent best wishes for 2015.
+Tom's support was very instrumental in the Canso Crew being able to make what came to be known as the "Great Canadian Aircraft Engine Exchange", in May of 2013.
 The Towns of Stephenville and St. Anthony, Newfoundland, had been given a sister plane to our FNJE by the Provincial Government to be used as a commemorative display aircraft recognizing the important role the Canso PBY-5A played fighting forest fires and transporting medical patients in earlier years.
 The aircraft was first given to Stephenville, NL and then they agreed to move it to St. Anthony so therefore both towns had to agree with the proposal to exchange the good serviceable engines that were on their Canso (IZU) for the two timed out engines, that FARS would supply.
 Thankfully, in a great spirit of Canadian neighbourliness, an agreement was reached and the Canso Crew travelled some 13,000 kms across Canadian to exchange the engines.
 This gesture was a great morale and financial boost to the restoration project and it was agreed that FARS will attempt, as part of an epic Canadian tour, to fly the Canso to Newfoundland to visit these two great maritime towns, some time in the future.

 Fairview, May 3, 2013 - The Great Canadian Aircraft Engine Exchange - ready to leave for Newfoundland